fuseraft/kiwi/docs/README.md

 Astral runs within a *host* that is responsible for registering command-line arguments, loading libraries, and running your program.

-#### Hosting

-1. Arguments passed to the program are registered.
+Arguments passed to the program are registered.

-2. The **Standard** and **Local** libraries are loaded.
+The **Standard** and **Local** libraries are loaded.

-    1. **Standard**
+#### Standard Library

-        1. The *standard library* exists relative to Astral.
+The *standard library* exists relative to Astral.

-        2. Astral finds its executable location, then searches the parent directory for a subdirectory called `lib`.
+Astral finds its executable location, then searches the parent directory for a subdirectory called `lib`.

-            1. If Astral is located at `/usr/bin/astral`, then the Standard Library must be located at `/usr/lib/astral`.
+If Astral is located at `/usr/bin/astral`, then the Standard Library must be located at `/usr/lib/astral`.

-    2. **Local**
+#### Local Library

-        1. A *local library* exists relative to your program.
+A *local library* exists relative to your program.

-        2. Astral searches for a subdirectory called `lib` in the same directory as your program.
+Astral searches for a subdirectory called `lib` in the same directory as your program.
-3. Your program code is passed to the *lexer*.

 ### Lexer